memgraph/docs/gqlalchemy/installation.md

 ## Install with pip {#pip}

-Run the following command to install GQLAlchemy:
+After you’ve installed the prerequisites, run the following command to install
+GQLAlchemy:

 ```bash
 pip install gqlalchemy
 ```

-### Optional dependencies

-GQLAlchemy’s import/export capabilities aren’t included in the default installation.
-To make them available, use one of the following commands:
+With the above command, you get the default GQLAlchemy installation which doesn’t include import/export support for certain formats (see below).
+To get additional import/export capabilities, use one of the following install options:

 ```bash
 pip install gqlalchemy[arrow] # Support for the CSV, Parquet, ORC and IPC/Feather/Arrow formats